 Now, for those who are uninitiated to gravy noodles, it is fair to say that it is quite exclusive to the Kolkata’s Chinese cuisine.
 Here, noodles are served in a thick broth, often along with vegetables like spring onion, carrots, baby corn, mushrooms, broccoli, and seafood and meat.
 It is pretty similar to the Himalayan dish of Thukpa where you will find an almost same type of vegetables with noodles and meat.
 Only different being it has almost no spice in it, but only a few herbs like parsley.

 The Stir Fried Pork was unparalleled to anything we have had elsewhere.
 If a dish can make three Food bloggers vie each other for the last piece, you know that it is something worth a shot.
 This meal which introduced me to a local culinary heritage of the city of Kolkata came with a courtesy from Anindya and Madhushree of Pikturenama.
-You can follow them for many such gastronomical escapades by following the link.

 Final Verdict: Go For Eau Chew Chinese Restaurant